binerogroup/documentation/compute/server-groups.rst

 .. note::

-   Instances cannot be added to a server group after it has been created.
-If you have an existing instance you can for example :doc:`recreate <recreating-an-instance-from-volume>` it.
+   You cannot add instances to a server group after creation.
+If you have an existing instance you can for example :doc:`re-create <recreating-an-instance-from-volume>` it.

 OpenStack Horizon
 ^^^^^^^^^^^^^^^^^